dustinpfister/test_threejs/views/forpost/threejs-materials/README.md

 # threejs-materials

 This is what I have when it comes to the source code examples that I am writing about in my [blog post on materials in general threejs](https://dustinpfister.github.io/2018/04/30/threejs-materials/).
-This is one of the first blog posts that I wrote, however I have made a whole lot of edits thus far, and will likely continue to do so with this topic now that I know a whole lot more about materials compared to when I first wrote this post way back in the day.
+This is one of the first blog posts that I wrote on threejs, however I have made a whole lot of edits thus far sense then, and will likely continue to do so with this topic.
+Now that I know a whole lot more about materials compared to when I first wrote this post way back in the day as of late I am starting to make this a kind of 5k+ word count Deep dive content piece.
+As of this writing the post is tactfully at the 10k+ mark and I still have way more to write about when it comes to every little detail about materials.

 <div align="center">
       <a href="https://www.youtube.com/watch?v=EouYzHldZd8">